 Advisory Committee Handbook

-Help spread the word about this opportunity to high school seniors who would benefit from this exciting opportunity!
+Help spread the word about this opportunity to adults who would benefit from this exciting opportunity!

-The MATC Promise is funded entirely through private donations made to the MATC Foundation.
+The MATC Promise for Adults and the MATC Promise for New High School Graduates receive funds from private donations made to the MATC Foundation.
 To make a contribution to the MATC Promise, visit matc.edu/support_matc

 MATC Innovators video series now playing on YouTube